fcrepo4-labs/fcrepo4-upgrade-utils/README.md

                                      cores
  -r,--source-rdf <arg>               The RDF language used in the Fedora
                                      export.
 Default: Turtle
- -R,--resource-info-file <arg>       The path the file that contains a
+ -R,--resource-info-file <arg>       The path of the file that contains a
                                      list of resources to be processed -s,--source-version <arg>           The version of Fedora that was the source of the export.
 Valid values: